I'm 28, I Have A Joint Income Of $665,000 & This Week I Bought A $1M House

 Day Four

 8 a.m. — Today is Halloween!
 We go on a quick three-mile run.
-We love looking at all of the houses in the neighborhood that are under construction.
-The neighborhood is probably around 70% finished but we live in a newer section where most of the houses are still under construction.
+We love looking at all of the houses in the neighbourhood that are under construction.
+The neighbourhood is probably around 70% finished but we live in a newer section where most of the houses are still under construction.

 9 a.m. — We stretch, shower, and eat breakfast.
 We like to cook bigger breakfasts on weekends since we have more time, so I make avocado toast with sprouted bread and a pesto egg.
 Delish!
 Our TV gets here so we spend a good four hours locating studs, marking drill holes, screwing in the mount, and figuring out how to lift the TV up to hook it onto the mount.
 After a lot of sweat and arguing, we finally get it done.
 If you want to test your relationship with your significant other, I suggest trying to mount a large, expensive TV together.